Personal Finance

 Market & Market Timing of Natural Gas Prices

-Wholesale prices are falling—but they have not yet fallen enough AND it takes months for wholesale prices to work their way through to consumers.
+Wholesale prices have mostly fallen in the past six months—but they are trending up a bit AND it takes months for wholesale prices to work their way through to consumers.

 This is because energy companies buy energy months and months in advance.
 As a result, there is always a delay between market moves and the prices that consumers pay (or changes in the Energy Price Cap).